 In a recent article published, “Discrepancies Between the Labels of Originator and Generic Pharmaceutical Products: Implications for Patient Safety”, UBC’s Drs.
-Alexandra Thoenes, Luca Cariolato and Alexis Pinçon examined the degree of difference between the labels of products from different marketing authorisation holders, both generic and originator products, and analysed the possible impact of these differences on patients’ health and the implications for risk mitigation.
+Alexandra Thoenes, Luca Cariolato, and Alexis Pinçon examined the degree of difference between the labels of products from different marketing authorization holders, both generic and originator products, and analyzed the possible impact of these differences on patients’ health and the implications for risk mitigation.

 “Label alignment” is a growing area of interest for the biopharmaceutical industry.
-Accuracy and synchronicity in safety/label writing is imperative to patient safety.
-In another communication which will be presented to the DIA annual meeting in June, Luca Cariolato have revisited this topic, this time to highlight the importance of developing the CCDS before local safety information.
+Accuracy and synchronicity in safety/label writing are imperative to patient safety.
+In another communication that will be presented at the DIA annual meeting in June, Luca Cariolato has revisited this topic, this time to highlight the importance of developing the CCDS before local safety information.

 The Importance of Developing a CCDS Before Local Safety Information